yoraish/aruco_gridboard/IndoorAutonomousFlight.md

 - reboot
 ```
 - Connect the serial port with one telemetry port on the FC
-- Connect to the PC using WiFi following the instruction on Ubiquity Robotics site (https://learn.ubiquityrobotics.com/connect_network)
+- Connect to the PC using WiFi following the [instructions](https://learn.ubiquityrobotics.com/connect_network) on Ubiquity Robotics site
+- Edit mavros configuration file apm_config.yaml to syncronise the flight controller and companion computer (Raspberry Pi) clocks using MAVLink’s SYSTEM_TIME and TIMESYNC messages as in this [wiki](http://ardupilot.org/dev/docs/ros-timesync.html)

 ### On the desktop PC
-- Install ROS Kinetic on Ubuntu 16.04 (http://wiki.ros.org/kinetic/Installation/Ubuntu), maybe newer version work the same but I did not tested
+- Install [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) on Ubuntu 16.04 , maybe newer version work the same but I did not tested
 - Install ros-kinetic-joy-teleop (sudo apt ros-kinetic-joy-teleop) and configure for your gamepad
 ```
-I use a gamepad instead of RC because using 2.4GHz RC disturb the WiFi video streaming In mavros there is a configuration file for Logitech F710 gamepad
+I use a gamepad instead of RC because using 2.4GHz RC disturb the WiFi video streaming.
+In mavros there is a configuration file for Logitech F710 gamepad, I added a configuration for th Xbox one gamepad.
 ```
 - Install mavros (sudo apt ros-kinetic-mavros*)
-- If you are not familiar with ROS follow the tutorials (http://wiki.ros.org/ROS/Tutorials)
+- If you are not familiar with ROS follow the [tutorials](http://wiki.ros.org/ROS/Tutorials)
-- Clone my fork of aruco_gridboard (https://github.com/anbello/aruco_gridboard) in ~/catkin_ws/src
+- Clone my fork of [aruco_gridboard](https://github.com/anbello/aruco_gridboard) in ~/catkin_ws/src
 - Build all
 ```
 cd ~/catkin_ws